nf-core/viralmetagenome/docs/output.md

 :::

-By default, viralmetagenome will only provide the log files of prinseq.
+By default, nf-core/viralmetagenome will only provide the log files of prinseq.
 The filtered reads can be saved by specifying `--save_intermediate_reads` or `--save_final_reads 'complexity'`.

 ### Hostremoval-Kraken2